On the tightness of the maximum of branching Brownian motion in random environment: Tilting and exponential change of measure

 \section{Tilting and exponential change of measure}

-The last tool that we introduce is a change of measure for Brownian paths in the Feynman-Kac representation, which makes certain large deviation events typical.
-These measures have been featured heavily in \cite{CD2020,CDS2021,DS2021} already, including in the proof of Lemma~\ref{lem:perturbations}.
-In the aforementioned articles this change of measure has been employed so as to make solutions to \eqref{eqn:PAM} amenable to the investigation by more standard probabilistic tools.
+The next tool that we introduce is a change of measure for Brownian paths in the Feynman-Kac representation, which makes certain large deviation events typical.
+These measures have been featured heavily in \cite{CD2020,CDS2021,DS2022} already, including in the proof of their respective versions of Proposition~\ref{prop:perturbations}.
+In the aforementioned articles, this change of measure has been employed so as to make solutions to \eqref{eqn:PAM} amenable to the investigation by more standard probabilistic tools.
 Here we go a step further and consider the stochastic processes driving the tilted path measures.
-This in turn gives us even more precise control on the tilted measures and allows for comparisons with Brownian motion with constant drift, see Proposition \ref{pro:process_driving_tilted_measure} below.
+This, in turn, gives us even more precise control on the tilted measures and allows for comparisons with Brownian motion with constant drift, see Proposition \ref{pro:process_driving_tilted_measure} below.

 To define the tilted measures we set